afkummer/gecco2020-brkga/README.md

 - A C++17 compiler (clang >= 6.0 should be fine)
 - CMake build system

 To build the project, browse to the `build` directory and issue the command `cmake ..` to generate the makefile.
+Then, simply run `make`.
 By default, CMake is set to generate a debug-friendly application, with all code optimizations disabled and all symbols embedded into the binaries.
 To change this behavior, run `cmake .. -DCMAKE_BUILD_TYPE=Release`.

 ## Running the genetic algorithm